 Jesus didn’t wait for people to come to him; it was outside on the streets, markets, public places.

-What is the entry point to my church for the unchurched?
-What’s our outreach program?
+What is the entry point to your church for the unchurched?
+What’s your outreach program?

 Study your culture of your area – find out the biggest needs of your local community and meet them.